 Explanation

 From the above assumptions, a reasonable and concrete projection of all costs that the organization needs to run a one-year operation effectively can be made.

-The costs have been categorized into nine major groups whereby the sum totals of the projections are accounted.
-The number placed next to the categories of costs is the sum of all of the cost variables under each category.

-Several assumptions have been made since, in a forecasting model, there must be those factors the researcher must hold at a constant.
-This does not mean that in reality, the factors will be at a constant, but it was necessary to state the assumptions such that any other person going through the work would be notified of the key assumptions made to arrive at the conclusions of this projection.
+Several factors are held constant for the forecasting model, however, this does not mean that in reality, the factors will be at a constant.

 Figure 1.1: Cost Projection